Calling all students, teachers, and young adults under 30: If you haven’t heard of the ISIC card, you are missing out.

 Is the ISIC Card Worth It?

-If you travel internationally and do any of the above (buy admission tickets, eat at restaurants, use transportation, and go on tours), then yes!
+If you travel internationally and buy admission tickets, eat at restaurants, use transportation, and stay at hotels or hostels, then yes!
 I’ve saved hundreds over the years by using my ISIC card and asking for a student discount.
-See how I saved over $100 on a recent trip with the ISIC card.
+Here’s how I saved over $100 on a trip with the ISIC card.